Table Of Contents

 • Useful when waiting for a specific setup

-• Examples: a swing trader sets a buy limit below current price to catch a pullback.
+• Examples: a swing trader sets a buy limit below the current price to catch a pullback.
 A breakout trader uses a buy stop above resistance to confirm momentum

 How trading styles use orders: